 Each PSU must complete an assurance statement in their ARP ESSER application that they meet the requirements in section 2001(i) of the ARP Act and the requirements relating to the ARP ESSER funds published in the Federal Register and available at https://oese.ed.gov/offices/american-rescue-plan/american-rescue-plan-elementary-and-secondary-school-emergency-relief/ (ARP ESSER requirements) to either: (a) within 30 days of receipt of the funds, develop and make publicly available on the LEA's website a plan for the safe return to in-person instruction and continuity of services, or (b) have developed and made publicly available on the LEA's website such a plan that meets statutory requirements before the enactment of the ARP Act.
-Also, PSUs must identify adopted policies and a description of any such policies; ensure continuity of services including but not limited to services to address the students' academic needs, and students' and staff social, emotional, mental health, and other needs, which may include student health and food services; periodically review the PSU plan, no less frequently than every six months for the duration of the ARP ESSER grant period (i.e., through September 30, 2023),15 and revises as appropriate after seeking public input; and information about LEA implementation, to the greatest extent practicable, of each element of the most up-to-date CDC guidance listed in the narrative from B1.
+The application and the appropriate notification must be completed no later than September 30, 2021.
+Also, PSUs must identify adopted policies and a description of any such policies; ensure continuity of services including but not limited to services to address the students' academic needs, and students' and staff social, emotional, mental health, and other needs, which may include student health and food services; periodically review the PSU plan, no less frequently than every six months for the duration of the ARP ESSER grant period (i.e., through September 30, 2023), 16 and revises as appropriate after seeking public input; and information about LEA implementation, to the greatest extent practicable, of each element of the most up-to-date CDC guidance listed in the narrative from B1.